inasafe/inasafe-doc/docs/source/tutorial-docs/intermediate-analysis/calculating-dala.rst

    :align: center

 We will assume that all the buildings in the **area_terdampak_Sirahan layer** (hazard zone) suffered heavy damage from the disaster.
 Let's create a spatial query to filter out these buildings.
-- Go to Vector ?
+* Go to Vector ?
 Spatial Query ?
 Spatial Query and enter the fields like this:

 .. image:: /static/tutorial/intermediate-analysis/6_3.png
    :align: center

-- We now have a bunch of buildings selected which we are assuming will suffer heavy damages.
+* We now have a bunch of buildings selected which we are assuming will suffer heavy damages.
 According to the BNPB Guide, we can assess the loss of heavily damaged buildings at a rate of 1.8million Rp. / square meter, and the multiplier factor is 70%.
 Our formula for calculating losses is:
-:samp: Total Building area x Loss Value per m2 x Multiplier factor
+Total Building area x Loss Value per m2 x Multiplier factor
-- Therefore we want to calculate:
+* Therefore we want to calculate:
-	:samp: Total Building Area x 1.8 million Rp. x 70% in order to get a calculation of the value of total losses.
+Total Building Area x 1.8 million Rp. x 70% in order to get a calculation of the value of total losses.

 * We will use the Intersect Geoprocessing tool so that we can combine attributes from our district layer with the selection of buildings we have just made.
 Go to Vector > Geoprocessing Tools > Intersect and fill in the fields as follows:

 .. image:: /static/tutorial/intermediate-analysis/6_4.png

-- Save the result as **Bangunan_Terdampak_perDusun**.
+* Save the result as **Bangunan_Terdampak_perDusun**.
-- Hide the original buildings layer so that your map looks like this:
+* Hide the original buildings layer so that your map looks like this:

 .. image:: /static/tutorial/intermediate-analysis/6_5.png
    :align: center

-- Because we used the intersect tool our attribute table will include the DUSUN attribute.
+* Because we used the intersect tool our attribute table will include the DUSUN attribute.

 .. image:: /static/tutorial/intermediate-analysis/6_6.png
    :align: center

 3. Calculate Damage Area
 ........................